 My neighbour has filed a false FIR case against me whereas he knew that I did not steal his bike which was kept out of his house.
 However, we are living in a well-gated society.
-There is good security arrangement so that no one can enter in the premises without permission of resident.
-In the said FIR he wrote that I stood near his bike and facilitated the thief to steal his bike.
+There is good security arrangement so that no one can enter the premises without the permission of the resident.
+In the said FIR he wrote that I stood near his bike and facilitated the thief to stole his bike.
 There is no other allegation in the FIR against me except that statement, therefore, I want to quash this FIR?

 The High Court may quash the lame proceeding under section 482 of the code of criminal procedure in order to secure ends of justice.
 The High Court may quash the Fir when.

-- Informant wants to harass the accused therefore abused the process of law by filing false FIR.
+- Informant wants to harass the accused therefore abused the process of law by filing a false FIR.

-The police officer cannot initiate investigation unless the FIR discloses commission of cognizable offence.
+The police officer cannot initiate an investigation unless the FIR discloses commission of the cognizable offence.
 In case the FIR discloses commission of non-cognizable offence then police officer shall initiate investigation only after taking permission of the Magistrate under section 155 (2) CrPC.

 The supreme court has opined that the High Court should exercise its power under Section 482 CrPC very sparingly and cautiously so as to:

 - Secure the ends of justice